How To Become A Freelance Pattern Cutter

 I always prefer to give a rate for each job, unless the work really demands an hourly rate.
 Most clients are happier with a per job rate, and it leaves less room for argument when the job is done.

-How Do I Find Work ?
+How Do I Find Freelance Jobs ?

 Keep On Learning.